Otumian-empire/swift-python/exercise23.md

 When the project already exist online, say on [Github][github-site], do the following:

-* Navigate to where you want to create the project
+* Navigate to where we want to create the project
 * do, `git clone https://...` - to have the same version of the remote project
-* or you can do, `git clone https://... repo_name` - where repo name is the name of the new folder you want to keep you files in instead of the original.
+* or we can do, `git clone https://... repo_name` - where repo name is the name of the new folder we want to keep we files in instead of the original.
 This doesn't alter naything.
 * then navigate into `repo_name` - this repository comes with the enire version history of the repository.

 ## Adding an existing project to remote server

-Here you already have the project or say you have finished developing it locally then you finally want to pppush it to the remote repository, do the following:
+Here we already have the project or say we have finished developing it locally then we want to push it to the remote repository, do the following:

 * initialize the git repo locally, `git init`
 * add the files in the local repository, `git add .`
 * then stage them, `git commit -m "some message"`
 * now copy the remote repository url and do, `git remote add origin https://...` , where `https://../` is the remote url
-* now send it to the remote repository, `$ git remote add origin https://...`
+* now send it to the remote repository, `$ git push origin https://...`

 ## Git status

-Every file in a VCS has a status which tells you what has been done to the file thus what state the file is in.
+Every file in a VCS has a status which tells we what has been done to the file thus what state the file is in.

 ### Table of file status